magento/devdocs/guides/v2.1/howdoi/design_config.md

 This configuration form is implemented using the [form UI component]({{site.gdeurl21}}ui-components/ui-form.html), that uses corresponding UI components for fields.

 To change the settings available for configuration, you need to customize the `design_config_form.xml` configuration file.
-If you add a new field, you must also specify in `di.xml` how it is processed and saved.
+If you add a new field, you must also declare it in `di.xml` how it is processed and saved.

 View the following sections for details.